pascal-felique/NNCV/README.md

 This implementation adopts all the main principles from the Fast-SCNN model architecture.

-Slight changes were made to integrate this model in the existing training framework.
+We had to make only slight changes to integrate this model in the existing training framework.

 ### Training with Curriculum Learning (Train a Teacher model)